 Play the 0% APR balance transfer game if you must, however, you should pay down your balance transfer before the grace period expires.
 Otherwise, you may end up paying the entire interest owed for the entire duration if it is a deferred interest promotional transfer.

 Please don’t use the credit card as a crutch to support irresponsible spending habits.
 Credit card debt might very well be equivalent to payday loans and loan sharking debt.
+When it comes to ranking debt you have to factor in the debt type’s interest rate, purpose, and consequences.

 Credit Card Score: 6